-Note: Since writing this review, many new and exciting Glossika language packages have been and are continuing to be released.
+UPDATE: Many new and exciting Glossika language packages have recently been released.

 For other comprehensive language learning resources, see the Essential Language Learning Tools section.